mt-akar/Quadrillion/README.md

 ### Level Editor

 Players will be able to create custom levels using the level editor.
-Players will have to solve the puzzle before finalizing the creation proccess.
+Players will have to solve the puzzle before finalizing the creation process.
 Then, players will be able to access these levels with their user name and challenge other people to solve them.

 ### Sandbox Mode